twbs/bootstrap-sass/README.md

 #### Javascripts

 You can include the Bootstrap javascripts through two methods.
-In this case, Sproket's `//= require` directives are useful and will not cause feline death.
+In this case, Sprocket's `//= require` directives are useful and will not cause feline death.

 We have a helper that includes all available javascripts: